jeffreychung/BodyDiagrams/README.md

 ==================================
 #####For Open Source Projects

-If you are developing and distributing open source applications under the GPL License, then you are free to use Postworthy under the GPL License.
+If you are developing and distributing open source applications under the GPL License, then you are free to use BodyDiagrams under the GPL License.
 <a href="http://www.gnu.org/licenses/gpl-faq.html">GPL FAQ</a>

 #####Commercial, Enterprise and Government Projects